- Message from davo

 We designed this series so that everyone can race a minimum of two classes with one bike, each year we have a few brave soles racing up to 4 classes.
-Remember, your 3rd and 4th class are just $10 more per class – so if you want to race more, we made it affordable, please take advantage of our generosity (it wont last)…
+(Race 4 classes all six rounds and earn yourself the coveted IRON MAN AWARD) Remember, your 3rd and 4th class are just $10 more per class - so if you want more laps, we made it affordable, please take advantage of our generosity (it wont last).

-Remember – you can always race down a class – meaning if you have a 75cc Honda, you can race the modified (88cc) class, if you have a stock 110 bike and want to race the kamakazi class, etc – you can.
+Remember - you can always race "down" a class.
+Meaning if you have a 75cc Honda, you can race the modified (88cc) class, if you have a stock 110 bike and want to race the kamakazi class, etc - you can.
 Who would do this?
 A lot of times friends show up to race each other but have different size bikes but still want to race together.
-So there you go – it’s all you buddy!
+Others just want to get as many laps in as they can and make a day of it.
+So there you go - it''s all you buddy!

 If you ever have a question as to what class you can race or if you have a bike that you feel doesn't quite fit in - just email us!
 We will get you dialed. firstname.lastname@example.org